ThinkDataEd/curriculum/docs/unit3/lesson3.md

     **<u>Note:</u>** Students will decide on a treatment to apply to each group on the following day.

-10. As a class, discuss the responses to the questions above (step #9, a-e) and come to a consensus for each question’s answer.
+10. As a class, discuss the responses to the questions above (step #9, a-d) and come to a consensus for each question’s answer.

 11. Inform the class that they will be using the answers they have agreed upon as the final design of